MaastrichtU-CDS/hn_cnn/README.md

 Docker images:
 - FSL official image: `vistalab/fsl-v5.0`
-- Custom docker image for pre-processing and training the network: `pmateus/hn-cnn:1.4.0`
+- Custom docker image for pre-processing and training the network: `pmateus/hn-cnn:1.5.0`

 It's also possible to configure a local environment without using docker, directly install the necessary dependencies using the `requirements.txt` file.

+## Notes

+Due to vulnerabilities in the dependencies, we updated the versions starting with release `pmateus/hn-cnn:1.5.0`.
+The information on the original versions and code can be found in the release for version `1.4.0` (and on the branch `reproduece`).

 ## Data pre-processing